bruml2/menublog/Mar27Apr2.md

 ![Sausage & Fennel Orecchiette:70](img2/SausageFennelPasta.jpg)

-For dessert I made fataifi rolls, the first time I'd tried to work with this shredded filo.
-The package of fataifi had been around the block and was often clumped so the experiment was only partially successful.
+For dessert I made Kataifi rolls, the first time I'd tried to work with this shredded filo.
+The package of kataifi had been around the block and was often clumped so the experiment was only partially successful.
 But the flavor was just what I wanted so I'll be doing this again as soon as we can next shop at Sevan.

 ![Fataifi Pastry:60](img2/FataifiPastry.jpg)